fontania/COVID-19-Visualizations/README.md

 A repository dedicated to visualizations on the COVID-19 visualizations.
 The website for this repository is: [fontania.github.io/COVID-19-Visualizations/](https://fontania.github.io/COVID-19-Visualizations/)

 ## Data Sources
-Data used for these visualizations are from the [New YorK Times County and State Data]().
+Data used for these visualizations are from the [New YorK Times COVID-19 data](https://github.com/nytimes/covid-19-data).